Can Artificial Sweeteners Fight Obesity?

 The mechanism of action of sweeteners on insulin release

 Insulin is a hormone the pancreas releases.
-It removes excess glucose from the blood.
-To do this, it transports glucose to glycogen stores and body fat.
+It transports glucose to glycogen stores and body fat.

 Until now, scientists believed that zero-calorie sweeteners weren’t able to stimulate their release.
 While this is true, there are certain hidden nuances.
 Sweeteners are directly unable to stimulate insulin production.
 However, they can do so indirectly.
 This indirect effect is due to their ability to accelerate gastric emptying and to increase intestinal absorption.
 Since they’re non-caloric substances, this shouldn’t be a problem.